 We define the empty SMG to consist solely of the null object, its address 0, and the points-to edge between them.
 The empty SPC then consists of the empty SMG and the empty variable mapping.
 An SMG $G' = (O', V', \Lambda', H', P')$ is a sub-SMG of an SMG $G = (O, V, \Lambda, H, P)$ iff (1) $O' \subseteq O$, (2) $V' \subseteq V$, and (3) H', P', and Λ' are restrictions of H, P, and Λ to O' and V', respectively.
-The sub-SMG of G rooted at an object or value $x \in O \cup V$, denoted G_x , is the smallest sub-SMG of G that includes x and all objects and values reachable from x.
-Given $F \subseteq \mathbb{N}$, the F-restricted sub-SMG of Grooted at an object $o \in O$ is the smallest sub-SMG of G that includes o and all objects and values reachable from o apart from the addresses $A_F = \{H(o, of, ptr) \mid of \in F\}$ and nodes that are reachable from o through A_F only.
-Finally, the sub-SMG of G nested below $d \in D$, denoted \widehat{G}d , is the smallest sub-SMG of G including d and all objects and values of level higher than level(d) that are reachable from d via paths that, apart from d, consist exclusively of objects and values of a level higher than level(d).
+The sub-SMG of G rooted G an object or value G and values reachable from G is the smallest sub-SMG of G that includes G and all objects and values reachable from G is the smallest sub-SMG of G that includes G and all objects and values reachable from G apart from the addresses G and G is the smallest sub-SMG of G that includes G and all objects and nodes that are reachable from G through G only.
+Finally, the sub-SMG of G nested below G and all objects and values of level higher than G is the smallest sub-SMG of G including G and all objects and values of level higher than G objects and values of a level higher than G objects and G objects and values of a level higher than G objects and G objects and G